Year Ahead

 Joe Braidwood

-The conversations at JPM will be different this year.
+The conversations at JPM have changed.
 Not “are you using AI?” but “can you prove your AI is safe?”
-Not “what’s your AI strategy?” but “what happens when Colorado asks for your risk assessment?”
+Not “what’s your AI strategy?” but “when a patient asks how an AI system shaped a decision, can you explain it?”

 The shift is real, and it’s happening fast.